isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <ul>
 <li>
 <p>Mother Tongue Language (MTL) Fortnight <strong>（母语双周）</strong>
-<br>The objective of MTL fortnight is to nurture the joy of learning by creating
+<br>The Mother Tongue Language (MTL) Fortnight aims to nurture the joy of
-a conducive environment and to provide platforms for our students to use the language.
-It was held in the 1st and 2nd weeks of term 2.
-A wide range of activities such as Chinese games booth, cultural lessons related to MTL language and culture were conducted.</p>
+learning by creating a conducive environment for students to use their Mother Tongue Languages.
+It provides students with platforms to practise and apply their language skills in meaningful contexts.
+A wide range of activities, such as Chinese games booths and cultural lessons related to MTL language and culture, are conducted to support students’ learning and engagement.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">